k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md

 * Child data platform, schema, dataset and field(s)
 * Origin of the relation (Crawler or manual)

-In case of a combined relation key, the field names are separated by a semicolon.
+In case of a combined relations key, the field names are separated by a semicolon.

 ### Splitting and Combining Artifacts